DjangoGirls/tutorial/en/deploy/README.md

 ```

 > **Note** The `pip install` step can take a couple of minutes.
 Patience, patience!
-But if it takes more than 5 minutes, something is wrong.
+But if it takes more than five minutes, something is wrong.
 Ask your coach.

 <!--TODO: think about using requirements.txt instead of pip install.-->